MarvinxKiyingi/PortfolioWebsite2.0/README.md

 # Protfolio website 2.0

-Thi is my second portfolio website, built mostly with material ui to mostly show my projects in a user friendly UI.
+This is my second portfolio website, built mostly with material ui to mostly show my projects in a user friendly UI.

 ## Available Scripts